-Veronica Tobar Thronson is an Associate Clinical Professor of Law and Director of the Immigration Law Clinic at the Michigan State University College of Law.
+Veronica Tobar Thronson is a Clinical Professor of Law and Director of the Immigration Law Clinic at the Michigan State University College of Law.
 The Immigration Law Clinic provides opportunities for students to experience the practice of law through direct client representation in a well supervised and academically rigorous program with a broad and diverse docket of cases before administrative agencies, Immigration Court, state courts, and appellate courts.
 Clients include unaccompanied minors in removal proceedings, victims of domestic violence, family based immigration petitioners, asylum seekers, and naturalization applicants.
 Students engage in policy research, resource development, community outreach and systemic advocacy on issues related to immigration.
 Thronson routinely conducts trainings for attorneys and judges, and was appointed to the faculty of The National Judicial College in 2012.
 In 2015 she became expert faculty with the National Immigrant Women’s Advocacy Project at American University Washington College of Law, Family Law Attorneys Community of Practice.

 From 2002 to 2010, Thronson was the Directing Attorney of the Domestic Violence Project at the Legal Aid Center of Southern Nevada where she practiced in the areas of family and immigration law.
 She also taught Community Property as an adjunct professor at the William S. Boyd School of Law at UNLV.
 Previously, Thronson served as the Director of Training and Legal Services at the New York Immigration Coalition, a non-profit umbrella advocacy organization for over 200 groups in New York that work with immigrants, refugees, and asylees.
 At the Coalition, Thronson developed community outreach materials and programs, and conducted training for advocates and attorneys on immigration and benefits laws and their impact on immigrant communities.
 She also appeared bi-weekly on an internationally broadcast program of Univision providing information on current immigration law, benefits law and immigrant-related topics and was a regular commentator for other local and national newspapers and radio programs on these topics.